nevar-bot/nevar-old/README.md

 ## About The Project

-BaseClient is a multipurpose Discord bot, made with JavaScript.
+Nevar is a multipurpose Discord bot, made with JavaScript.

 <p align="right">(<a href="#top">back to top</a>)</p>